Bundoo45/NexAgent/README.md

-# agentsphere
+# nexagent
-The AI Agent Marketplace built for the Unicity ecosystem.
+Discover, verify, and deploy trusted AI agents on the Unicity ecosystem.